Nuvve (NASDAQ:NVVE) Posts Earnings Results

-Nuvve (NASDAQ:NVVE – Get Rating) released its earnings results on Wednesday.
-The company reported ($0.33) earnings per share for the quarter, Yahoo Finance reports.
-Nuvve had a negative net margin of 1,412.99% and a negative return on equity of 65.93%.
+Nuvve (NASDAQ:NVVE – Get Rating) posted its quarterly earnings results on Wednesday.
+The company reported ($0.33) earnings per share (EPS) for the quarter, Yahoo Finance reports.
+Nuvve had a negative return on equity of 65.93% and a negative net margin of 1,412.99%.

 Nuvve Stock Up 25.0 %